A variant of perfectoid Abhyankar's lemma and almost Cohen-Macaulay algebras: Applications of Witt-perfect Abhyankar's lemma

 \begin{Problem} Let $(R,\fm)$ be a complete Noetherian local domain of arbitrary characteristic with its absolute integral closure $R^+$ and the unique maximal ideal $\fm_{R^+}$.
 Fix a system of parameters $x_1,\ldots,x_d$ of $R$.
 Then does it hold true that

 for any $c \in \fm_{R^+}$ and $i=0,\ldots,d-1$? \end{Problem}

-Bhatt gave an answer to the above problem in mixed characteristic in \cite{Bh20} when $x_1=p^n$, and Hochster and Huneke gave a complete answer in the characteristic $p>0$ case in \cite{HH92}, while almost nothing is known in the equal characteristic zero case.
+Bhatt gave an even stronger answer to the above problem in mixed characteristic in \cite{Bh20} by taking $x_1=p^n$, using prismatic cohomology and mod-$p^n$ Riemann-Hilbert correspondence.
+Namely, $p,x_2,\ldots,x_d$ is a regular sequence on $R^+$.
+In the equal prime characteristic case, Hochster and Huneke already gave a complete answer in \cite{HH92}.
+However, almost nothing is known in the equal characteristic zero case.
 Even in the mixed characteristic case, the above problem is not known to hold true if one starts with an \textit{arbitrary} system of parameters.
-It seems that perfectoids or other similar techniques do not suffice to study the problem.

-\begin{Problem} Let $T$ be a big Cohen-Macaulay algebra over a Noetherian local domain $(R,\fm)$ of mixed characteristic.
-Then does $T$ map to an integral perfectoid big Cohen-Macaulay $R$-algebra? \end{Problem}
+\begin{Problem} Let $T$ be a big Cohen-Macaulay algebra over a Noetherian local domain $(R,\fm)$. \begin{enumerate} \item[$\bullet$] Assume that $R$ has mixed characteristic.
+Then does $T$ map to an integral perfectoid big Cohen-Macaulay $R$-algebra?